 The first Italian feature of Thomas Jefferson's orchard was the name he gave to its mountaintop site.
-By August 1767 he was using the word Monticello, which was both a place name and a noun meaning "small mountain."
-At some point he gave the name Montalto to the adjoining higher eminence, which he coveted and eventually acquired, purchasing only that part visible from his own summit.
-He may have derived from his reading the idea of translating into Italian the local terms for the two land marks, Low or Little Mountain and High Mountain.
+As early as August 1767 he was using the word Monticello, which was both a place name and a noun meaning "small mountain."1 At some point he gave the name Montalto to the adjoining higher eminence, which he coveted and eventually acquired, purchasing only that part visible from his own summit.2 He may have derived from his reading the idea of translating into Italian the local terms for the two landmarks, Low or Little Mountain and High Mountain.

 Philip Mazzei was one of the first to contribute to the diversity of an orchard later known for the remarkable variety of its fruits.
-In 1774, the first spring after the arrival of the Italians, Jefferson recorded in the Garden Book the planting not of apricots and cherries, but of albicocche and ciliegi.
-Besides the apricot stones and almost two hundred cherry pits given him by Mazzei, Jefferson planted four fruits of the only Italian tree he gave a name, the Cornelian Cherry, apparently unaware that this was actually a species of European dogwood, Cornus mas, cultivated for its fresh and preserved fruits.
-He probably continued to add exotic fruits from his neighbor at Colle until 1778, when the Revolutionary War shifted Mazzei's attention from agriculture to politics and dispersed his workforce.
+In 1774, the first spring after the arrival of the Italians, Jefferson recorded in the garden book the planting not of apricots and cherries, but of albicocche and ciliegi.9 Besides the apricot stones and almost two hundred cherry pits given him by Mazzei, Jefferson planted four fruits of the only Italian tree he gave a name, the Cornelian Cherry, apparently unaware that this was actually a species of European dogwood, Cornus mas, cultivated for its fresh and preserved fruits.10 He probably continued to add exotic fruits from his neighbor at Colle until 1778, when the Revolutionary War shifted Mazzei's attention from agriculture to politics and dispersed his workforce.